MicrosoftDocs/dynamics365smb-docs/business-central/across-how-to-create-workflows.md

       The result of this step is that the condition reads as *Pending Approvals:>0* to indicate that this is *not* the last approver.
     3. In the **Then Response** field, choose the **Select Response** link, and then, in the **Workflow Responses** page, in the **Select Response** field, choose the *Send approval request for the record and create a notification* response.
     4. Choose the OK button.
+7. In the next line, add a workflow step for the *An approval request is delegated* event.

+    1. In the **When Event** field, specify *An approval request is delegated*.
+    2. In the **On Condition** field,  leave the value as *Always*.
+    3. In the **Then Response** field, choose the **Select Response** link, and then, in the **Workflow Responses** page, in the **Select Response** field, choose the *Send approval request for the record and create a notification* response.
+    4. Choose the OK button.
-7. In the next line, add a workflow step for the *An approval request is rejected* event.
+8. In the next line, add a second workflow step for the *An approval request is rejected* event.

     1. In the **When Event** field, specify *An approval request is rejected*.
     2. In the **On Condition** field,  leave the value as *Always*.
     3. In the **Then Response** field, choose the **Select Response** link, and then, in the **Workflow Responses** page, in the **Select Response** field, choose the *Discard the new values* response.
     4. Choose the **Add More Responses** link, and then add an entry for the *Reject the approval request for the record and create a notification* response
     5. Choose the OK button.
-8. In the next line, add a second workflow step for the *An approval request is rejected* event.

-    1. In the **When Event** field, specify *An approval request is rejected*.
-    2. In the **On Condition** field,  leave the value as *Always*.
-    3. In the **Then Response** field, choose the **Select Response** link, and then, in the **Workflow Responses** page, in the **Select Response** field, choose the *Send approval request for the record and create a notification* response.
-    4. Choose the OK button.
-9. To enable the workflow, choose the **Enabled** field.
+9. To enable the workflow, turn on the **Enabled** toggle.

-The following illustrations provides an overview of the result of this procedure.
+The following illustration provides an overview of the result of this procedure.

 :::image type="content" source="media/Workflows/workflow-example-2.png" alt-text="Illustration of the Vendor Name Approval workflow.":::

-Next, you must and test the workflow by opening an existing vendor and change the name.
-Verify that an approval request is made on changing the vendor name.
+Next, test the workflow by opening an existing vendor card and changing their name.
+Verify that an approval request is sent after changing the vendor name.

 ## See related training at [Microsoft Learn](/learn/modules/create-workflows/)